fadymedhat/MCLNN-theano/dataset_transformer/README.md

  * The dataset is balanced, i.e. each category has 40 samples.
  * The dataset is released into 5-folds.

+Below is the folder structure of the ESC10 dataset.
+Folders for each sound category are arranged alphabetically and similarly for the files within each folder.

 <p align='center'><img height="300"  src='imgs/esc10folderstructure.png'></p>

 So each fold has 8 samples of a specific category.
 The below listing shows the required configuration to generate